Muphry's law: Examples

 Stephen J. Dubner described learning of the existence of Muphry's law in the "Freakonomics" section of The New York Times in July 2008.
 He had accused The Economist of a typo in referring to Cornish pasties being on sale in Mexico, assuming that pastries had been intended and being familiar only with the word pasties with the meaning of nipple coverings.
 A reader had alerted him to the existence of the law, and The Economist had responded by sending Dubner a Cornish pasty.

-In 2009, then-British Prime Minister Gordon Brown (who is blind in one eye) hand-wrote a letter of condolence to a mother whose son had died in Afghanistan, in which he misspelled the man's surname.
+In 2009, then-British Prime Minister Gordon Brown hand-wrote a letter of condolence to a mother whose son had died in Afghanistan, in which he misspelled the man's surname.
 The Sun (a tabloid newspaper) published an article criticising his lack of care.
 However, in the article, the paper also misspelled the same name and was forced to publish an apology of its own.